Frequently Asked Questions

 A: Each residence hall has a hall council that represents the needs of students and works with the hall staff to plan activities for residents.
 The InterResidence Hall Council is made up of students from all the halls who are interested in helping plan events, fund raisers and service projects for the residence halls.

 Q: What is there to do in the halls?

 A: In addition to the wide variety of programming offered across campus by the Student Activities Board as well as many other organizations, each CA completes at least three activities each semester for floor and/or hall residents.
 Our residence life education model is Building Character and Careers through Community, which requires CAs to plan activities that address each of these areas.

 Q: What kind of recreational space and equipment is in the residence halls?

-A: All the new residence halls have a common lounge on the first floor with large screen TV, DVD player, full kitchen area and comfortable seating.
-Adjoining it is a rec room with ping pong and pool tables.
+A: All residence halls have a common lounge on the first floor with large screen TV, DVD player, full kitchen area and comfortable seating.
+Adjoining it is a rec room with ping pong and pool or foos ball tables.
 Residential floors have a variety of common areas for socializing, including study rooms, lounges, and areas for watching TV.

 Q: What should I bring for my computer needs?

 A: Properly installed and operating Ethernet card and drivers, network (Ethernet) cable, approved and up-to-date anti-virus software installed and working, and legal copies of all software and drivers.
 See the Recommended Minimums on the “University Technology Services” page link.

 Q: Are there computer labs in the residence halls?

 A: Each residence hall has a computer lab with multiple work stations and a laser printer.
 Students must supply their own paper.